PERFORMANCES AND TOURS

 2014 Tour of Taiwan and Japan with 25 mostly young adult Australian Wayfarers and 55 Wayfarers from Taiwan of all ages as well as two Wayfarers from India, performing Judith’s opera Marco with two casts (Australian and Taiwanese).

-2012 Tour of Sydney, Newcastle, Coff’s Harbour, Mullumbimby, Taiwan, China, Russia, Latvia, Estonia, Finland, Germany, Hungary, Italy, France, Spain, England, Orkney, India, with 21 mostly young adult Wayfarers from Sydney, Bowral, Canberra, Melbourne, Adelaide and Japan, performing Jesu, meine Freude (Bach), The Ringbearer (Clingan’s music with her dramatic version of Tolkien’s The Lord of the Rings), Story Songs (Clingan), music theatre versions of narrative poems for children; The Dancing Wombat (Clingan) for orchestra.
+2012 This year featured almost one continuous year of commitment to Wayfarers.
+Rehearsals began on 1st January and continued full-time (including holiday workshops) for three months; April -May tour of eastern Australia: Sydney, Newcastle, Coff’s Harbour, Mullumbimby, June – November tour of Taiwan, China, Russia, Latvia, Estonia, Finland, Germany, Hungary, Italy, France, Spain, England, Orkney, India, with 21 mostly young adult Wayfarers from Sydney, Bowral, Canberra, Melbourne, Adelaide and Japan, performing Jesu, meine Freude (Bach), The Ring Bearer (Clingan’s music with her dramatic version of Tolkien’s The Lord of the Rings), Story Songs (Clingan), music theatre versions of narrative poems for children; The Dancing Wombat (Clingan) for orchestra.

 2009 Tour of Newcastle, Coffs Harbour and Bungalow, NSW with 35 Wayfarers from Canberra and Sydney.